RyKaj/Documentation/CapabilityMaturityModel/Engineering_CMM_Questions.md

 					<tr>
 						<td>Question</td>
 						<td>Is There a QA manager/lead who drives the testing process?</td>
 						<td>How do you organize the QA work?
 Is it part of the standard team ceremonies?
-Do you follow the same estimation process, standup reports ..?</td>
+Do you follow the same estimation process, standup reports...?</td>
 						<td></td>
 						<td></td>
 						<td></td>